 Important Dates for the La Veilette family

 This web page shows only a small excerpt of our La Veilette research.
-Another 152 words (11 lines of text) covering the years 1327, 1455, and 1487 are included under the topic Early La Veilette History in all our PDF Extended History products and printed products wherever possible.
+Another 76 words (5 lines of text) covering the years 1327, 1455, and 1487 are included under the topic Early La Veilette History in all our PDF Extended History products and printed products wherever possible.

 La Veilette Spelling Variations